hirrolot/metalang99/README.md

 The C macro system can be viewed as a tool to extend the language with custom syntactic sugar, to make code closer to a problem domain.
 However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens.
 We cannot even operate with control flow, integers, and unbounded sequences, thereby throwing a lot of hypothetically useful metaprograms out of scope.

-To solve the problem, I have implemented Epilepsy -- a functional programming language executing on any standard-confirming preprocessor.
+To solve the problem, I have implemented Metalang99 -- a functional programming language executing on any standard-confirming preprocessor.
 Most importantly, it is designed in such a way to permit metarecursion so typically you will not find yourself in a sutiation where some macro accidentally gets [blueprinted] for some mysterious reason.
 It also exports a bouquet of nice features like partial application, error reporting, and all the stuff.

-As a practical example of what is possible with Epilepsy, consider [datatype99].
+As a practical example of what is possible with Metalang99, consider [datatype99].
 It implements type-safe [sum types] in pure C99, by heavy use of metaprogramming:

 ```c
 // Sums all nodes of a binary tree.